 Shaker Amish Furniture traces its origins back to the time of the American Revolutionary War (1775-1783).
 A sect of the Quakers known as the “Shakers” escaped the religious turmoil of their native England.
-Therefor settling in close-knit, self-sufficient communities along the Eastern seaboard.
+Therefore settling in close-knit, self-sufficient communities along the Eastern seaboard.

 Early Shaker furniture construction began as a necessity to accommodate large worship gatherings.
-The Shaker ethics of simplicity, practicality and integrity influenced the construction process.
-Above all, pine wood was used for its light weight and affordability.
-Furthermore innovative joinery increased durability.
-Finally curved wood slats provided comfort.
+The Shaker ethics of simplicity, practicality, and integrity influenced the construction process.
+Above all, pinewood was used for its lightweight and affordability.
+Furthermore, innovative joinery increased durability.
+Finally, curved wood slats provided comfort.

 Above all Shaker furniture boasts a one-of-a-kind beauty.
-As a result elegant finials, tapered spindles and curved profiles lend an elegance to each handcrafted piece.
+As a result, elegant finials, tapered spindles and curved profiles lend an elegance to each handcrafted piece.
 Today, Shaker furniture remains in high demand among collectors and casual shoppers.

 Comments Off on Shaker Furniture For Your Home

 What can be said about Shaker Home Furniture that has not already been said?
 Its simple elegance is renowned, its appeal is timeless and its history is rich.
 Yet while the appreciation of Shaker Furniture has remained steady through generations, where can one find authentic Shaker Furniture?

 Luckily Amish-owned and operated retailers continue to offer authentic Shaker style pieces crafted by expert artisans using traditional woodworking methods.
 Often, these retailers will work hand-in-hand with customers.
 From the initial stages of design through wood and stain selection to the final design features.
 Therefore ensuring complete satisfaction.
 Such retailers maintain a vital connection to the original spirit of style and craftsmanship that has made Shaker furniture so popular.